Laura writes from the Pacific Northwest. She explores topics on relationships, mind-body wellness, social issues, and lifestyle.

 Watch Sea Life at the Aquarium in Newport

-Newport is also home of the Oregon Coast Aquarium, which has many enchanting exhibits.
+Newport is also home to the Oregon Coast Aquarium, which has many enchanting exhibits.
 For example, you can check out "Passages of the Deep," where you are completely surrounded by water and ocean life, wall to wall and floor to ceiling.
 You are basically inside a giant aquarium.

 Go on a Dune Buggy Ride in Florence